 Ingredients

 As we've mentioned earlier, Oshiruko is simple and easy to make.
-The dish also doesn't require a lot of ingredients but can be customized depending on what toppings you'd like to add.
+The dish also doesn't require a lot of ingredients but can be customised depending on what toppings you'd like to add.
+Any other added ingredients will enhance the flavour and give you a better taste.

-Anko is a sweet red bean paste that makes this recipe special.
-This is from mashed azuki beans and is familiar to Japanese dessert filling.
-You can buy this in a can or create one in your home.
+We'll be using our red bean paste recipe to make anko from scratch.
+Anko is a sweet red bean paste that makes this dish special.
+It's made from mashed azuki beans and is used as a filling in lots of Japanese desserts.
+However, you can buy this in a can form or a packet.

 Tsubu-an is a chunky red bean paste made up of whole beans.
-Tsubushi-an is the crushed red bean paste.
-It's the version we love for this red bean soup because of its subtle texture when dissolved into the soup.
+Tsubushi-an is a crushed red bean paste.
+It's our favourite version of this Japanese red bean soup because of its subtle texture when it's dissolved.

 Mochi